 The faculty and staff of the School of Academic Advancement recognize that the time that students spend outside of class can impact learning and academic performance.
 That is why we plan services and extracurricular activities to provide additional support.

-Early Advising Center
+Right Start Advising Center

 The Caring Corner is an emergency food pantry dedicated to helping students who are in need.
 The Caring Corner provides food, hygiene items and diapers, as well as vouchers that can be used by students who need clothing and household items.
 These vouchers can be used to purchase items at a thrift store through a community partnership.